Feed Assessment Tool (FEAST)

 - A simple and brief quantitative questionnaire, designed to be completed by experts under the guidance of the Feast facilitator.
 Output from 'feast' consists of a short report in a defined format along with some quantitative information on overall feed availability, quality and seasonality which can be used to help inform intervention strategies

 The FEAST methodology comprises a guide and questionnaire, a data template and a data template manual.
-DOWNLOAD the application and the manuals here.

 In 2015, we also developed a set of short 'feed intervention' tech sheets to accompany FEAST.
 View them here.